basho/basho_docs/content/riak/kv/2.1.3/configuring/strong-consistency.md

 ### Fault Tolerance and Cluster Size

 From the standpoint of strongly consistent operations, larger clusters tend to be more fault tolerant.
-Spreading [[ensembles|Managing Strong Consistency#Implementation-Details]] across more nodes will decrease the number of ensembles active on each node and thus decrease the number of quorums affected when a node goes down.
+Spreading ensembles across more nodes will decrease the number of ensembles active on each node and thus decrease the number of quorums affected when a node goes down.

 Imagine a 3-node cluster in which all ensembles are N=3 ensembles.
 If two nodes go down, _all_ ensembles will lose quorum and will be unable